compomics/ThermoRawFileParser/README.md

 Wrapper around the .net (C#) ThermoFisher ThermoRawFileReader library for running on Linux with mono (works on Windows too).
 It takes a thermo RAW file as input and outputs a metadata file and the spectra in 3 possible formats:
 * MGF: MS2 and MS3 spectra
-* mzML and indexed mzML: both MS1, MS2 and MS3 spectra
+* mzML and indexed mzML: MS1, MS2 and MS3 spectra
 * Apache Parquet: under development

 As of version 1.2.0, 2 subcommands are available (shoutout to the [eubic 2020 developers meeting](https://eubic-ms.org/events/2020-developers-meeting/), see [usage](#usage) for examples):